JimHagan/fetch_entities/README.md

 ## Prerequisites

-Before using this script, ensure you have the following:
+Before using this program, ensure you have the following:

-1. **Python 3.6 or higher**: The script is written in Python and requires a compatible version.
+1. **Python 3.6 or higher**: The program is written in Python and requires a compatible version.
 2. **New Relic API Key**: You need a New Relic API key with permissions to query entities.
 3. **Account IDs**: The New Relic account IDs from which you want to fetch entities.